CharlelieLrt/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

-- All tensors should be documented with their shape, using LaTeX math notation such as :math:`(N, C, H_{in}, W_{in})` (there is flexibility for naming the dimensions, but te math format should be enforced).
+- All tensors should be documented with their shape, using LaTeX math notation such as :math:`(N, C, H_{in}, W_{in})` (there is flexibility for naming the dimensions, but the math format should be enforced).
 Our documentation is rendered using LaTeX, and supports a rich set of LaTeX commands, so it is recommended to use LaTeX commands whenever possible for mathematical variables in the docstrings.
 The mathematical notations should be to some degree